youssefbelfeki/Library-Management-Api-Laravel-12/README.md

 # Library Management API

-Lightweight RESTful API for managing authors, books, members and borrowings — built with Laravel.
+Lightweight RESTful API for managing authors, books, members and borrowings — built with Laravel 12.
 This repository is a sample library management backend (API-only) with models and endpoints for Authors, Books, Members and Borrowings.
-It includes request validation, API resources, factories and migrations so you can set it up locally for development, testing, or prototypes.
+It includes request validation, API resources, factories and migrations so you can set it up locally for development

 ---